Therapeutic exercises after removal of the uterus and ovaries. Kegel exercises after hysterectomy

 • Urinary incontinence.

-• Bright red discharge from the vagina.
+• Bright red vaginal discharge.

 Collapse